Centre of Nomadic Cultures for Environmental Education

 Concept

-The Centre for Nomadic Cultures for Environmental Education is a unique initiative on a global scale, involving the creation of the first environmental education centre dedicated to communities with nomadic traditions and the ecosystems that have shaped their existence.
+The Centre for Nomadic Cultures and Environmental Education is a unique and truly innovative initiative on a global scale, as it involves the creation of the world’s first environmental education centre that places indigenous communities with nomadic traditions at its heart.

 Areas of Activity